AnyChart/docs.anychart.com/Common_Settings/Legend/Individual_Legend_Items.md

 ## Custom Items

-You can add a custom item or items to the default legend (as well as edit the existing items) by combining the {api:?entry=legend}legend(){api} method of the chart with the {api:anychart.core.ui.Legend#itemsFormatter}itemsFormatter(){api} method of the legend.
+You can add a custom item or items to the default legend (as well as edit an existing item) by combining the {api:?entry=legend}legend(){api} method of the chart with the {api:anychart.core.ui.Legend#itemsFormatter}itemsFormatter(){api} method of the legend.
 It takes a function returning an array of items.

 Also, you can use the {api:anychart.core.ui.Legend#items}items(){api} method, which takes an array of items as a parameter, to override the default set of legend items with custom ones.